FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/am_exits/_index.md

     "title": "About access management exits",
     "linkTitle": "Exit type access management",
     "weight": "180"
-}This section describes how to configure access management when not using <span class="mc-variable Primary.CG or_UM variable">Central Governance</span>.
+}This section describes how to configure access management when not using .

-<span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> offers an access management exit in the form of a dynamic library.
-This library implements a set of mandatory functions described in the <span class="code">$CFTINSTALLDIR/inc/exam.h</span> file.
+{{< TransferCFT/componentshortname  >}} offers an access management exit in the form of a dynamic library.
+This library implements a set of mandatory functions described in the `$CFTINSTALLDIR/inc/exam.h` file.

 Functions include: